Idea-Pool/evaluation-js-template/TESTCASES.md

 1. **When** "Directive" is clicked in the "API" section
 1. **Then** the URL should be https://angular.io/api/core/Directive
 1. **And** the title on the content should be "Directive"

-- [ ] Add more test cases if necessary